 Dear Athanasios Chantis:

-Thanks to the reviewer for their comments on our manuscript: BP11533: Comparison and evaluation of spectral-energy methods for predicting phonon properties.
-We believe that the importance of our manuscript was not clear to the reviewer.
+Thank you for organizing the review of our manuscript BP11533: “Comparison and evaluation of spectral-energy methods for predicting phonon properties.”
+Based on the referee’s report, we believe that the objective, contribution, and importance of our manuscript were not clear to the referee.
+We are convinced that our manuscript is suitable for Physical Review B and argue so in our response to the referee’s comments below.

-This may have been our fault in the manuscript preparation.
-However, on closer inspection we believe that the message of the manuscript is clear, which we highlight below.
-We disagree with the reviewer on the importance of our manuscript, and believe that a second reviewer and/or an additional review by the original reviewer, is necessary.

-----------------------------------------------------------------------

-Report of the Referee -- BP11533/Larkin

-----------------------------------------------------------------------
+Before addressing the referee’s comments, however, we first want to emphasize the significant contributions of this manuscript:

+The demonstration that the Phi’ method for predicting phonon properties (which was previously proposed but never comprehensively validated) is incorrect, while it has been (and continues to be) used in research articles, including ones published in Physical Review B.

+The formal derivation of the Phi method for predicting phonon properties (which is rigorous and correct) in the frequency domain.
+This new formulation has not been published before and has particular advantages over a similar time-domain approach described previously.

+Response to Referee (referee’s text in italics)

-The authors present a theoretical article where they propose an alternative expression to calculate the phonon properties (phonon frequencies and life-times) in a molecular dynamics simulation (MD).
+1. “The authors present a theoretical article where they propose an alternative expression to calculate the phonon properties (phonon frequencies and life-times) in a molecular dynamics simulation (MD).
 The quantity proposed (called Phi') in the article has the advantage that it does not require a priori the knowledge of the phonon eigenmodes.
-This methodology has been tested in three examples: a

-Lennard-Jones Argon crystal at different temperatures; Silicon modeled

-using the empirical Stillinger-Weber potential; and a Carbon Nano-Tube

-(CNT) at room temperature.

 I would have recommended the authors to publish the article in its current form in a more specialized journal, the predictions of phonon properties using MD has been reported a number of times and is now even discussed in text books.
 The use of Phi' does not improve the traditional methods.

-We can not see the point of using Phi' instead of the frequency-energy spectral density (called Phi in the text).
+We can not see the point of using Phi' instead of the frequency-energy spectral density (called Phi in the text).”

-This is true, and is actually the main message of our manuscript.
-The Phi’ (incorrect) method has been used in a number of Physical Review publications, such as:

-37 J. A. Thomas, J. E. Turney, R. M. Iutzi, C. H. Amon, and A. J. H. McGaughey, Physical Review B 81, 081411(R) (2010).

-38 Z.-Y. Ong, E. Pop, and J. Shiomi, Physical Review B 84, 165418 (2011).

-40 J. Shiomi, K. Esfarjani, and G. Chen, Physical Review B 84, 104302 (2011).

-41 N. de Koker, Physical Review Letters 103, 125902 (2009).

-We believe that the most important contribution of our manuscript is demonstrating Phi’ to be incorrect and should be published in the Physical Review B, especially considering the number of publications using Phi’ in the Physical Review journals.
+Response: We did not propose the Phi’ method in our manuscript.
+In fact, Phi’ was proposed in a previous work [PRB 81, 081411(R) (2010)] and has since been used, without full validation, by others [e.g., PRB 84, 165418 (2011), PRB 84, 104302 (2011)] The objective of our work was to perform a detailed study of the Phi’ technique to assess whether or not it can accurately predict phonon properties.

-We highlight these sections of the manuscript where we believe we have made this point clear:
+We highlight the sections of the manuscript where we believe this point is clear:

-I. Introduction
+Page 2, last paragraph: “An alternative expression for the phonon SED (referred to herein as e′), was recently proposed but has not been rigorously tested.d

+Page 3, first full paragraph: tosed but has not been rigorously tested.d to herein as ec′ as a phonon SED by comparing the phonon properties it predicts to those predicted by o h

+We conclude that the Phi’ method is incorrect and recommend that it not be used.
+This point is made in the following places in the manuscript:

-While Φ′ is found to accurately predict the phonon frequencies, we find that it does not correctly predict the phonon lifetimes.
+Page 3, first full paragraph: “While Φ′ is found to accurately predict the phonon frequencies, we find that it does not correctly predict the phonon lifetimes.”

-V. Summary

-We derived the phonon SED, Φ, and its relation to the phonon frequencies and lifetimes

-by starting from the normal mode coordinates.
-We then presented an alternative formulation to the phonon spectral energy density, Φ′, which does not require the phonon mode eigenvectors.
-Because Φ′ does not contain the eigenvectors, this alternative formulation does not represent the phonon spectral energy density, but does contain information about the phonon dispersion as the temperature approaches 0 K (see Appendix B).

-Thus, we do not recommend Φ′ for predicting phonon lifetimes or thermal
+Page 18: “Thus, we do not recommend Φ′ for predicting phonon lifetimes or thermal

-conductivity.
-Any agreement in thermal conductivity predictions between atomistic studies37 and experiment39,41 must be regarded as coincidental, and the phonon lifetime reductions predicted for systems with additional scattering methods37,40 should only be interpreted qualitatively.
+conductivity.”

-On the contrary, Phi' doesn't predict correctly the phonon lifetimes even at moderate temperature (Si SW and CNT) and even at low temperatures it poorly predict the thermal conductivity of the LJ crystal at low temperature;
+2. On the contrary, Phi' doesn't predict correctly the phonon lifetimes even at moderate temperature (Si SW and CNT) and even at low temperatures it poorly predict the thermal conductivity of the LJ crystal at low temperature;